-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 13 October to 21 October 2020, as detailed in Attachment 1 to this Report.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 13 October to 21 October 2020, as detailed in Attachment 1 to Report CJ165-11/20.

 For the period 13 October to 21 October 2020, 9 documents were executed by affixing the Common Seal.
 A summary is provided below: